CodeJamboree/replace-tags/README.md

   - `tagPattern` (optional): A regular expression pattern to find tags in the text.
 Default is DoubleCurlyBraces.tagPattern.
   - `tagStartPattern` (optional): A regular expression pattern to find the start of a tag.
 Default is DoubleCurlyBraces.tagStartPattern.
   - `tagEndPattern` (optional): A regular expression pattern to find the end of a tag.
 Default is DoubleCurlyBraces.tagEndPattern.
+  - `cache` (optional): Flag indicating if values are to be cached for subsequent calls.
+Default is false.

 Returns the modified text string with tags replaced.